Open Accessibility Menu

 The following tests can pinpoint a diabetes diagnosis:

-• Fasting glucose test (FGT) measures blood sugar when you haven’t eaten anything for at least 8 hours.
+• The fasting glucose test (FGT) measures blood sugar when you haven’t eaten anything for at least 8 hours.

-• Glucose tolerance test (GTT) measures blood sugar after you haven’t eaten anything for at least 8 hours and 2 hours after you drink a sugary drink provided by a doctor or laboratory professional
+• The glucose tolerance test (GTT) measures blood sugar after you haven’t eaten anything for at least 8 hours and 2 hours after you drink a sugary drink provided by a doctor or laboratory professional.

 • The A1C test result reflects your average blood sugar level for the past two to three months.
 Specifically, the A1C test measures what percentage of your hemoglobin — a protein in red blood cells that carries oxygen — is coated with sugar (glycated).
 The higher your A1C level, the poorer your blood sugar control.
-And if you have previously diagnosed diabetes, the higher the A1C level, the higher your risk of diabetes complications.
+If you have previously been diagnosed with diabetes, the higher the A1C level, the higher your risk of diabetes complications.

 Our Diabetes Education Classes